This easy slow-roasted beef rump roast will become a favorite for Sunday dinner.

 But sometimes I have a weekend that’s not so busy.

-One where I have time to defrost a roast (most of my slow cooker roasts start frozen) and actually slow-cook it in the oven.
+A Saturday where I have time to defrost a roast (many of my slow cooker roasts start frozen) and actually cook it slowly in the oven.

 That’s right. *The oven.*